-At least 14 states tax HMOs and similar organizations.
+At least 16 states tax HMOs and similar organizations.
 Arizona collects 2% of premium revenues from managed-care organizations.
 California collects a set amount per each enrollee of an HMO; the amount varies based on the size of the HMO and the number of Medicaid enrollees.
 Kansas charges 5.9% of all non-Medicare premiums collected by an HMO that has a state Medicaid managed-care contract.
 Kentucky collects 2% of gross revenue for HMO services, and 5.5% of gross revenue for Medicaid managed-care organization services.
-Louisiana charges \$550 per \$10,000 of annual gross premium collected.
+Louisiana charges \$550 per \$10,000 of annual gross premiums collected.
 Maryland collects revenues from HMOs based on their portions of all premiums written in the state.
-Michigan collects 1% of paid claims of an insurer, HMO, or prepaid health plan.
+Michigan collects 0.75% of paid claims of an insurer, HMO, or prepaid health plan.
 Minnesota collects a surcharge of 0.6% of total premium revenues on HMOs and Community Integrated Service Networks.
 New Jersey charges 2% of net written premiums collected by HMOs.
 New Mexico collects 3.003% of gross premiums and of membership and policy fees, plus 1% of gross health insurance premiums and related membership and policy fees.
 North Carolina collects 1.9% of an HMO's gross premiums.
 Ohio charges managed-care organizations a 5.75% sales tax.
-Pennsylvania collects 5.9% of gross receipts from a Medicaid managed-care contract.
+Pennsylvania collects \$13.48 per member per month from managed-care organizations.
 Rhode Island charges 2% of gross premiums on insurance contracts of nonprofit hospitals, medical services corporations, HMOs, and nonprofit dental service corporations.
 Tennessee collects 6% of an HMO's gross collections from enrollees.
 Texas charges 0.875% of the first \$450,000 of an HMO's gross revenues, and 1.75% of the remainder.

-Ten states tax ancillary service providers.
+Eleven states tax ancillary service providers.
 Connecticut collects 6% of gross receipts of ambulatory surgical centers.
 Florida charges 1% of net operating revenues of ambulatory surgical centers, clinical laboratories, and diagnostic imaging centers.
 Louisiana charges a medical service transportation providers' fee of up to \$7.50 per trip.
 Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
 The Missouri Department of Social Services sets rates of up to 6% of gross receipts (which may be graduated) for ambulatory services.
-New Jersey imposes a tax on ambulatory care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
+New Jersey imposes a tax on ambulatory-care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
 North Carolina charges \$75 per operating room for ambulatory surgical facilities.
+In Tennessee, the agency that administers Medicaid (TennCare) sets rates for ambulance companies, based on the amount the state needs to fund ambulance transportation for Medicaid patients.
 Vermont charges 3.63% of net patient revenues of ambulance agencies.
 West Virginia imposes a tax on gross receipts of 5.0% on independent laboratory and X-ray services, and 1.75% on ambulatory service centers.
 Wisconsin's Department of Health Services sets rates for ambulatory service centers, subject to federal limits.